pistonov/rig-tools/README.md

 # RedTools-Rig-Light

-Light version of python script for monitoring Claymore's Dual Ethereum miner running on Linux machine.
+Light version of python script for monitoring Claymore's Dual Ethereum miner via API.

 The script wait request to Telegram bot and sends cumulative information about:
   1. Uptime of Claymore